ccs-cs1l-f24/Vigyan-MLProject/README.md

 - Python version 3.12.7, whatever you have must be compatible with PyTorch
     - I got it from their [website](https://www.python.org/downloads/), but I'm sure you can use pip or something
 - NumPy version 2.1.2
+    > pip install numpy
     - I used pip for this one, doubt any different version would break the code
-    > pip install numpy

 - PyTorch version 2.5.0
     - I got this from their [website](https://pytorch.org/get-started/locally/)
 - tqdm version 4.66.5 (Kinda optional tho, but has sick bars)
-    - I used pip
     > pip install tdqm

 ## Installing